-It’s important that your meta-keywords are consistent with the keywords which your page content is optimized for and that your meta-keywords are assigned to each page according to the overall structure of your site (see our article on silo structure for more information).
+It’s important that your meta-keywords are consistent with the keywords for which your page content is optimized and that your meta-keywords are assigned to each page according to the overall structure of your site (see our article on a silo structure for more information).

 Editing Your Meta-Data

-The other option is to select the meta data you want and hire a web programmer to input it into your code.
+The other option is to select the metadata you want and hire a web programmer to input it into your code.
 As long as you’ve already provided the meta information you want, this job should take no longer than two minutes per page.
-So if your site is less than 30 pages, you shouldn’t be paying a programmer for more than one hour worth of work.
+So if your site is less than 30 pages, you shouldn’t be paying a programmer for more than one hour's worth of work.

-Optimizing these three types of meta data will help promote the value of your site to the search engines and to your visitors alike, increase the amount of visitors to your site and present you with more opportunities to monetize your web traffic or gather leads for your business.
-For more information about optimizing your meta descriptions, see the articles on this site about on page optimization and keywords research.
+Optimizing these three types of metadata will help promote the value of your site to the search engines and to your visitors alike, increase the number of visitors to your site and present you with more opportunities to monetize your web traffic or gather leads for your business.
+For more information about optimizing your meta descriptions, see the articles on this site about on-page optimization and keywords research.